You will become more comfortable if you keep in mind that Italy is not America nor England nor whatever country you are used to:

 When you have to get your fruit, bread, meat, fish, fresh pasta and prosciutto at separate shops, because you want the best quality…Yes, it is annoying but…

-- When you bite into that peach you got fro that shop, or taste that bite of maltagliati ai frutti di mare, which you made your self or sip that crisp Italian wine you got his morning…that is when you know you are in Italy and are so glad about it.
+- When you bite into that peach you got from that shop, or taste that bite of maltagliati ai frutti di mare, which you made yourself or sip that crisp Italian wine you got this morning…that is when you know you are in Italy and are so glad about it.